xlladdins/xll/docs/Excel4MacrosE-G.md

 **ENTER.DATA**(logical)

-Logical    is a logical value that turns Data Entry mode on or off.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that turns Data Entry mode on or off.

   - > If logical is TRUE, Data Entry mode is turned on; if FALSE, Data
     > Entry mode is turned off and data entry, cell movement, and cell